lindersi/SwissthermScraper/README.md

 Usage:
 - Place Python files
 - Set web portal domain and user/password
+  (in secrets.py which is for security reasons not part of the repo)
 - Set MQQT host
 - Change code to extract needed DOM data
 - start app.py or use systemd unit file on Linux